Skip to the content.

 plotDistToTSS(peakAnnoList)

 By plotting all samples together, we can easily identify trends.
 Overall, there are not dramatic differences between the WT and cKO groups.
 This is not surprising since we are comparing enrichment from the same histone mark with slightly different conditions.
-We do see a small shift in the promoter regions, that is less enrichment is observed around the TSS in WT compared to cKO.
+We do see a small shift in the promoter regions; that is, less enrichment is observed around the TSS in WT compared to cKO.
 There may be subtle differences that will be more clearly visible when we drill down to individual regions.

 Visualizing enrichment around the TSS